SquareBracketAssociates/booklet-CountryTutorial/Chapters/Country/CountriesExamples.md

 	self populatedCanvas open
 ```

+You have now all the pieces to define the method \ct{importCountriesFrom:} that loads an xml file and
-Now we are ready to get a map and display it.
+populate the map with country objects.
+Once you define it you should get ready to get a map and display it.
 The following snippet returns a map with filed-up countries and opens a Roassal canvas displaying all the countries.

 ```